-Here the nonlinearity affects exclusively the interaction point where the defect is located.
-Such equation has been studied in one (cfr. \cite{AFH-21,AT-JFA01,CFT-Non19,HL-20,HL-21}), two (cfr. \cite{ACCT-20,ACCT-21,CCT-ANIHPC19}) and three dimensions (cfr. \cite{ADFT-ANIHPC03,ADFT-ANIHPC04,ANO-JMP13,ANO-DCDS16}).
-It is natural to investigate the dynamics of a system in the presence of both types of nonlinearity.
-The one-dimensional case and the case of the star graphs have been already addressed in \cite{BD-21} and \cite{ABD-20}, while high-dimensional cases are still unexplored.
+The standard nonlinearity is no longer there, while a pointwise nonlinearity is present at the defect.
+Specifically, this can be done by replacing the strength of the delta interaction $\alpha$ by a nonlinear term that depends on the solution.
+As a particular choice, we took $\tau|\psi|^{p-2}$.
+Such equation has been studied in one \cite{AFH-21,AT-JFA01,CFT-Non19,HL-20,HL-21}, two \cite{ACCT-20,ACCT-21,CCT-ANIHPC19} and three dimensions \cite{ADFT-ANIHPC03,ADFT-ANIHPC04,ANO-JMP13,ANO-DCDS16}.
+It is, then, natural to investigate the dynamics of a system in the presence of both types of nonlinearity.
+The one-dimensional case and the case of the star graphs have been already addressed in \cite{BD-21} and \cite{ABD-20}, respectively, while high-dimensional cases are still unexplored.

-Finally, we recall that the issue of PDE's with point singularities is not new in the literature.
-In particular, the study of singular solutions for elliptic equations traces back to the eighties (\cite{BL-81,CC-94, GKS-20, JPY-94, L-80, NS-86, NS-86bis, V-81, V-96}).